0xEigenLabs/eigen-estark-gevulot/README.md

 2. At least 16GB RAM with a 4-core CPU.

-3.Public IP address.
+3. Public IP address.
 (If you build your own http file server, you need to have a public IP.)

 4. Install the Rust(v1.79),  Cargo, Go(v1.22)